apnadkarni/iocp/README.md

 I/O completion ports.
 The iocp_inet package is API-compatible with Tcl sockets while offering much higher performance.

-Requires Tcl 8.6 and Windows 7 or later.
+Requires Tcl 8.6 or Tcl 9 and Windows 7 or later.

 Binary downloads are at https://sourceforge.net/projects/magicsplat/files/iocp/.

 Documentation at https://iocp.magicsplat.com.

+## Changes in 2.0a0

+- Support for Tcl 9

+No functional or API changes.

 ## Changes in 1.1.0